ZexinChen/AlphaTracker/Manual/Colab.md

 <br>

-## Step 4:
+## Step 4 Connect to Google Drive

-Now, we will connect our Python session to our Google Drive.
 Press the play button next to the code block to run the first cell.
 You will be prompted with an authorization link.
-Click this link and follow the instructions...select the Google Drive account to which you have uploaded your data from `Step 1`.
+Click this link and follow the instructions.
+Select the Google Drive account to which you have uploaded your data from `Step 1`.
 Paste the authorization code back into the prompt box.

-Run the second code block...**this is an important note**: The main `My Drive` folder has the following path: `/content/drive/My Drive`.
+Run the second code block **this is an important note**: The main `My Drive` folder has the following path: `/content/drive/My Drive`.
 We are now inside this main folder

 <p align = 'center'>
     <img src = '../Manual/media/step_4_.png'>